ariel-morrison/hand_sensor_test/README.md

 - total skin conductance from hand sensors (line)
 - phasic component of skin conductance (line)
 - tonic component of skin conductance (line)
+*The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
+They are snapshots of one sensor's data.*

-- mean percent difference between activity and baseline skin conductance (bar/column)
+- mean percent difference between activity and baseline skin conductance (bar/column) *The above figure is the average across all sensors.*

 1 csv file with statistics:
 - mean and median percent difference between activity and baseline skin conductance for all activities